-Paragon Bioservice's Chief Commercial Officer on being acquired by Catalent
+Paragon Bioservice's Chief Commercial Officer on being acquired by Catalent and the future of the contract manufacturing landscape

 1. Congratulations on becoming part of Catalent.
 Can you give us some insight into the acquisition and what it means for Paragon Bioservice’s customers?